 - 3.2.1 Primary access to the project area shall be from the existing signalized intersections along Edinger Avenue and Center Avenue.
-New access locations into the project area shall occur only where traffic patterns and median openings allow, subject to review and approval of the Directors of Public Works, Planning and BuildingCommunity Development, and the Fire Chief. - 3.2.2 A new primary access into the project shall be pursued where the San Diego Freeway on and offramps intersect with Center Avenue, subject to Cal-Trans, Department of Highways approval and approval of the Directors of Public Works, Planning and BuildingCommunity Development, and the Fire Chief. - 3.2.3 Additional new driveway access points from the street system adjacent to the project area shall be limited and allowed only when the project size, location or type of use warrants such access, subject to review and approval of the Director of Public Works and Fire Chief.
-No new driveways along Beach Boulevard will be permitted. - 3.2.4 Deceleration and acceleration lanes for driveway access points may be required, depending on the location of the proposed access point. - 3.2.5 Shared access facilities and reciprocal vehicular access to and between individual on-site activities maybe requested and/or required by the Director of Planning and Building Community Development for adjacent uses and parcels. - 3.2.6 Alternative transportation forms such as a light rail stop shall be coordinated with Orange County Transportation Authority and pursued by Bella Terra should a light rail urban transit system be developed in the future.
+New access locations into the project area shall occur only where traffic patterns and median openings allow, subject to review and approval of the Directors of Public Works, Planning and BuildingCommunity Development, and the Fire Chief. - 3.2.2 A new primary access into the project shall be pursued where the San Diego Freeway on and off ramps intersect with Center Avenue, subject to Cal-Trans, Department of Highways approval and approval of the Directors of Public Works, Planning and BuildingCommunity Development, and the Fire Chief. - 3.2.3 Additional new driveway access points from the street system adjacent to the project area shall be limited and allowed only when the project size, location or type of use warrants such access, subject to review and approval of the Director of Public Works and Fire Chief.
+No new driveways along Beach Boulevard will be permitted. - 3.2.4 Deceleration and acceleration lanes for driveway access points may be required, depending on the location of the proposed access point. - 3.2.5 Shared access facilities and reciprocal vehicular access to and between individual on-site activities maybe requested and/or required by the Director of Planning and Building Community Development for adjacent uses and parcels. - 3.2.6 Alternative transportation forms such a Belightani Speshal propordinated with Orange County 35

+Transportation Authority and pursued by Bella Terra should a light rail urban transit system be developed in the future.
 Existing bus stops shall be relocated as needed to conform to pedestrian patterns.
 New bus turnouts are planned along Edinger Avenue and a new bus stop along Center Avenue.
-[CLIENT NEEDS TO REVIEW] HIGHLIGHTED LANGUAGE: DELETE?]

-BELLA TERRA Huntington Beach, CA Walkway Section 10 05-127-(1) August 29, 2008
+BELLA TERRA Huntington Beach, CA Walkway Section 10 August 29, 2008

 - 3.2.7 Pedestrian sidewalks shall be incorporated into the project as a component of the landscape plan.
 Sidewalks shall be installed throughout the development to facilitate pedestrian access from adjacent developments to the project site.
-The pedestrian walkway system shall include walkways around the perimeter of the site in the street right-of-way and through the parking lot to the project area. - 3.2.8 Public landscape areas within the rights-of-way shall require a separate Parkway Landscape Maintenance Agreement for continued maintenance of the area. - 3.2.9 A traffic impact analysis/traffic signal warrant analysis shall be required for Area A, in association with a development proposal for the site.
-Future traffic impact analyses may be required due to unanticipated project developments not previously analyzed for Area A. All traffic studies shall be subject to review and approval by the Directors of Planning and Building Community Development and Public Works.
-A traffic study has been prepared as part of the EIR and Addendum EIR for the Specific Plan Amendments and concurrent General Plan Amendments in both 2008 and 2010.
-[CLIENT NEEDS TO REVIEW HIGHLIGHTED LANGUAGE AND UPDATE AS APPROPRIATE, BASED UPON CEQA DOCUMENT REQUIRED FOR PROPOSED PROJECT]
+The pedestrian walkway system shall include walkways around the perimeter of the site in the street right-of-way and through the parking lot to the project area. - 3.2.8 Public landscape areas within the rights-of-way shall require a separate Parkway Landscape Maintenance Agreement for continued maintenance of the area. - 3.2.9 A traffic impact analysis/traffic signal warrant analysis shall be required for Area Aand Area B, in association with a development proposal for the site.
+Future traffic impact analyses may be required due to unanticipated project developments not previously analyzed for Area Aand Area B. All traffic studies shall be subject to review and approval by the Directors of Planning and Building Community Development and Public Works.
+A traffic study was previously has been prepared as part of the EIR and Addendum EIR for the Specific Plan Amendments and concurrent General Plan Amendments in both 2008 and 2010.
+The Applicant has prepared and submitted for review a new traffic study (2022 Traffic Study) for evaluating new significant impacts to traffic or transportation associated with The Revised Project (Subarea B.2).